comprna/reorientexpress/README.md

 ### Examples of possible outputs:

 Depending on the chosen pipeline, the output can be:
-* Training: a keras model object, from the class keras.engine.sequential.Sequential.
-It's saved as a binary file that be loaded later.
+* Training: a keras model object, from the class keras.engine.sequential.Sequential (https://keras.io).
+It is saved as a binary file that be loaded later.
 * Testing: there is no file output.
-Only the results displayed on the terminal.
+Only the results of the accuracy evaluation displayed on the terminal.
-* Predicting: outputs a csv file with all the reads in forward orientation.
-It contains three columns: the index, the Forwarded Sequence and the model Score.
+* Predicting: outputs a csv file with all the reads in the predicted 5'-to-3' orientation.
+It contains three columns: the index, the predicted 5'-to-3' sequence (ForwardedSequence) and the model Score.
 See below an example:

 | Index  | ForwardSequence  | Score  |
 |---|---|---|